ghc-proposals/ghc-proposals/proposals/0000-class-scoped-functions.rst

       foo :: Bar a => a -> a
       foo = bar

-But what to do with all instances and imports?
+But what to do with all instances (A) and imports (B)?
 These changes fully broke backward compatibility.

 Proposed Change Specification